andyhasit/wallace/README.md

 ### Components

-Wallace controls the DOM through a tree of nested components, each of which updates its own section of the DOM tree, then tells its nested components to do the same, and so on.
+Wallace controls the DOM through a tree of components, each of which updates its own section of the DOM tree, then tells its nested components to do the same, all the way down.

+This is similar to React, except:

+1. Components are real objects, not functions.
-There is no central engine, each component operates independently, and can be customised.
+2. There is no central engine, only components, whose operation can by customised at will.

+We'll come back to why these matter once we've covered some basics.

 ### Special JSX

-Components defined as functions which return JSX:
+Components are defined as functions which return JSX:

 ```jsx
 import { mount } from "wallace";